White Chocolate Crockpot Candy Recipe

 Step 6: Spoon Onto Parchment

-Working quickly, drop spoonfuls of the mixture onto the parchment-lined counter.
-A heaping tablespoon or roughly a quarter cup per cluster gives you a good bite-sized piece.
+With speed, drop spoonfuls of the mixture onto the counter lined with parchment paper.
+A heaping tablespoon, or about one quarter cup, per cluster gives you a good bite-sized piece.
+Don’t stress about the shape too much — they’re clusters not truffles.
+They look haphazard and that’s good.

-If you’re adding sprinkles, do it now, while the surface is still wet.
-A pinch on top of each cluster is all you need.
+If using sprinkles, add them while the surface is still wet.
+A little pinch on each cluster will do.

 Step 7: Let Them Set